 The Sisters of Mary Schools were founded by the Servant of God, Msgr.
-Aloysius Schwartz in 1985 in order to provide a high-quality education to those children whose parents or guardians have less or even insufficient economic resources to further their secondary education.
-These students are provided for free of charge.
+Aloysius Schwartz in 1985 in order to provide a high-quality of education to those children whose parents or guardians have less or even insufficient economic resources to further their secondary education.
+These students are provided for with their basic needs totally free-of-charge.

-These schools are boarding schools.
+These schools are boarding schools, thus they have ample time to study and learn different technical-vocational courses.
 Highly qualified and dedicated teachers are hired and together with the Sisters of Mary, who administer these educational institutions, strive to give them integral education; that is: academic and technical as well as moral and spiritual formation in order to prepare them for a bright future.